Max1412/101worker/modules/contributionCommentSentiments/README.md

 reasonable.
 * All comments found in the source code of contributions are some kind of sentence or at least close to a sentence.
+* As we use an "untrained" Version of nltk-vader to analyze sentiments, we assume this is somewhat accurate.

 ## Details